jonas-raposinha/R-pubmap/README.md

 > [1] "7-day compared with 10-day antibiotic treatment for febrile urinary tract infections in children: protocol of a randomised controlled trial."
 ```

 Sometimes when my internet connection isn’t very stable, searching the online database fails.
 If this is not a problem for you, just ignore this section.
 Connection errors are quite annoying when the call is built into a loop that takes about a tea break to complete for a decently sized list of publications.
-To protect the loop for this eventuality, we can use the very handy try() call, which allows the call to fail, turning the output into class “try-error”.
+To protect the loop from this eventuality, we can use the very handy try() call, which allows the call to fail, turning the output into class “try-error”.
 To implement it, we can do something like this:

 ```R
 test <- try(EUtilsSummary(pub.doi$DOI[k], type='esearch', db='pubmed'))